micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-6-rashi_en.md

 ### passuk 3

 ### passuk 4
-<b>Hachem is our God, Hachem is one.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Hachem who is presently our God and not the God of the nations, will in the future be [recognized] as the One God, as is said, “For then I will turn over to the peoples a pure language that they may all call upon the Name of Hachem.”
-And it is said, “On that day Hachem will be One and His name One.”
+<b>Adonoy is our God, Adonoy is one.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Adonoy who is presently our God and not the God of the nations, will in the future be [recognized] as the One God, as is said, “For then I will turn over to the peoples a pure language that they may all call upon the Name of Adonoy.”
+And it is said, “On that day Adonoy will be One and His name One.”

 ### passuk 5
 <b>You are to love.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>You are to obey His words (commands) because of your love [for Him].
 There is no comparison between one who obeys out of love and one who obeys out of fear.
 He who obeys (serves) his master out of fear, should the master over burden him, he will leave him and go away.
 <b>With all your heart.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>With your two inclinations. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation, “with all your heart” — your heart should not be fragmented with God.
 <b>With all your soul.</b> Even if He were to take your soul.
 <b>And with all your possesions.</b> With all your wealth. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>There are men whose wealth is dearer to them than their bodies.
 It is therefore said, “With all your possessions.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation, “With what ever measure” — with what ever measure He apportions you, whether it is a measure of goodness or a measure of punishment (you must love Him).
-Similarly did Dovid say: “the cup of deliverance I will raise [and upon the Name, Hachem, I will call].
-“Trouble and sorrow I encounter, [and upon the Name, Hachem, I call].”
+Similarly did Dovid say: “the cup of deliverance I will raise [and upon the Name, Adonoy, I will call].
+“Trouble and sorrow I encounter, [and upon the Name, Adonoy, I call].”

 ### passuk 6
 <b>And these words.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>What is the form of love [you are commanded]?
 “These words [that I command you today, etc.]” For in this manner you be aware of the Holy One blessed is He, and You will cling to His ways.